aineon/velvet-goldmine/TESTING.md

 - The *Forgotten Password* link on the login page redirects users to the password reset page where they can enter their email address and recieve instructions on how to reset password

 **_I want to receive confirmation that I have registered for the site_**
--
+- When a users registers for an account an email is sent to the email address entered in the form confirming registration

-    - *I want to have a personal profile*
+**_I want to have a personal profile_**
+- When a user registers for an account a personal profile page is automatically created for them

-    - *I want to be able to view my order history*
+**_I want to be able to view my order history_**
+- All previous order details can be found in the *Order History* tab on the profile page

-    - *I want to be able to save my favourite products to my profile*
+**_I want to be able to save my favourite products to my profile_**
+- Clicking on the heart icon on the product detail page allows registered users to add that item to their favourites
+- These favourites can be viewed or removed in the *Favourites* tab on the profile page

-    - *I want to be able to remove products from my favourites*
+**_I want to be able to remove products from my favourites_**
+- Clicking on the solid heart icon either on the product in the *Favourites tab* or on the product detail page will remove that product from the favourites

-    - *I want to be able to save my default delivery details*
+**_I want to be able to save my default delivery details_**
+- Registered users can save default delivery details on during checkout by ensuring the *Save Details* box is checked
+- They can also save them on the profile page by filling out the form in the *Default Delivery Tab* and clicking *update info* button

-    - *I want to be able to easily update my delivery info*
+**_I want to be able to easily update my delivery info_**
+- Registered users can update their delivery info by completing the form on the *Default Delviery Info* tab on their profile page
     - *I want to be able to deactivate my account*

 **Superuser**: